Sinai and Palestine campaign: Pursuit to Damascus

-The war in Palestine was over but in Syria lasted for a further month.
+The war in Palestine was over but in Syria it lasted for a further month.
 The ultimate goal of Allenby's and Feisal's armies was Damascus.
 Two separate Allied columns marched towards Damascus.
-The first, composed mainly of Australian and Indian cavalry, approached from Galilee, while the other column, consisting of Indian cavalry and the ad hoc militia following T.E.
-Lawrence, travelled northwards along the Hejaz Railway.
+The first, composed mainly of Australian and Indian cavalry, approached from Galilee, while the other column, consisting of Indian cavalry and the ad hoc militia following T. E. Lawrence, travelled northwards along the Hejaz Railway.
 Australian Light Horse troops marched unopposed into Damascus on 1 October 1918, despite the presence of some 12,000 Ottoman soldiers at Baramke Barracks.
 Major Olden of the Australian 10th Light Horse Regiment received the official surrender of the city at 7 am at the Serai.
 Later that day, Lawrence's irregulars entered Damascus.

 The inhabitants of the region varied greatly in their background, religious beliefs and political outlook.
 In the Eastern Hauran, the bulk of the population were Druses, while in the Jaulan, more Circassians, Metawala and some Algerian colonists were living.
 The southern Jaulan district was poor and rocky, supporting a very small population and groups of nomads from the Wuld Ali in the eastern desert, while the north is more fertile with a large Circassian colony in and around Kuneitra.
 The north–west Jaulan district contains some Metawala villages and some Algerian colonies in the east, introduced by the Emir Abdul Qadir after he had taken refuge in Damascus in the 1850s.
 In between these are settled Arabs similar to those in the Nukra plain; while in the east are Bedouin Arabs.

-The advances to Amman, during the Third Transjordan attack of the Battle of Megiddo, and to Damascus towards the end of the war resulted in the highest incidence of malaria "that has ever been suffered by Australian forces."
+The advances to Amman, during the Third Transjordan attack of the Battle of Megiddo, and to Damascus towards the end of the war, resulted in the highest incidence of malaria "that has ever been suffered by Australian forces."